majad00/ex5601_openwrt_loader/README.md

 ```bash
 scp openwrt_chroot_rootfs.tar.gz loader.sh root@192.168.1.1:/tmp/
 ```
-Alternatively, you can copy files to a USB drive and then use the USB drive, or use wget to download directly to /tmp
+Alternatively, you can copy files to a USB drive and then use the USB drive

 ```bash
 mount /dev/sda1 /mnt/usb